The region covering Spain and Portugal that every traveller should visit

 Autumn is another colourful season in the Douro Valley when the hillsides transform into fiery shades of orange, red and gold.

-If you travel through the Douro Valley in September or October, you’ll find the harvest season in full swing and a wonderfully festive atmosphere.
-Live music filling the air around the historical wine estates that dot these golden hills as the locals celebrate the grape harvest.
+If you travel through the Douro Valley in September or October, you’ll find the harvest season in full swing.
+There’ll be a wonderfully festive atmosphere, with live music filling the air around the wine estates that dot these golden hills as the locals celebrate the grape harvest.

 If you visit a quinta at this time of year, you may even get the chance to participate in the harvest yourself.
 Some quintas offer the chance to try grape treading, a traditional wine harvesting method where grapes are crushed underfoot in large vats.